Lorite/lorite-personal-learning/README.md

 #### Examples

+The examples can be found in the [examples](src/examples) folder.
+Most of the examples in my repo are really simple.
+For more elaborated examples, check the [bazelbuild/examples repository](https://github.com/bazelbuild/examples) and the [depracated bazelbuild/bazel/examples folder](https://github.com/bazelbuild/bazel/tree/master/examples).
+The examples are:

 - [C++ Bazel](src/examples/bazel-test-project-cpp): A simple C++ project using Bazel.
 - [C# Bazel](src/examples/bazel-test-project-csharp): A simple C# project using Bazel.
 - [Python flask Bazel](src/examples/bazel-test-project-python-flask/): A simple Python flask project using Bazel.
+- [Shell](src/examples/bazel-test-project-shell): A simple Shell project using Bazel.

 ### GitHub Actions